dengking/programming-language/docs/C++/Experts/Anthony-Williams/CCiA/5/5.3-Synchronizing-operations-and-enforcing-ordering/5.3.3/index.md

-Eventually, the load from y d will see true as written by the store c.
-Because the store uses memory_order_release and the load uses `memory_order_acquire`, the store synchronizes-with the load.
-The store to x B happens-before the store to y c, because they’re in the same thread.
-Because the store to y synchronizes-with the load from y, the store to x also happens-before the load from y and by extension happens-before the load from x e.
-Thus the load from x must read true, and the assert f can’t fire.
-If the load from y wasn’t in a while loop, this wouldn’t necessarily be the case; the load from y might read false, in which case there’d be no requirement on the value read from x.
+Eventually, the load from `y` 3 will see `true` as written by the store 2.
+Because the store uses `memory_order_release` and the load uses `memory_order_acquire`, the store **synchronizes-with** the load.
+The store to `x` 1 **happens-before** the store to `y` 2, because they’re in the same thread.
+Because the store to `y` **synchronizes-with** the load from `y`, the store to `x` also **happens-before** the load from `y` and by extension **happens-before** the load from `x` 5.
+Thus the load from `x` must read true, and the `assert` 6 can’t fire.
+If the load from `y` wasn’t in a while loop, this wouldn’t necessarily be the case; the load from `y` might read `false`, in which case there’d be no requirement on the value read from `x`.
 In order to provide any synchronization, acquire and release operations must be paired up.
 The value stored by a release operation must be seen by an acquire operation for either to have any effect.
-If either the store at c or the load at d was a relaxed operation, there’d be no ordering on the accesses to x, so there’d be no guarantee that the load at e would read true, and the assert could fire.
+If either the store at 2 or the load at 3 was a relaxed operation, there’d be no ordering on the accesses to `x`, so there’d be no guarantee that the load at 4 would read `true`, and the `assert` could fire.

+> NOTE:
+>
+> 一、"The value stored by a release operation must be seen by an acquire operation for either to have any effect. "
+>
+> 由release operation 存储的值必须被acquire operation 看到，以便两者中的任意一个生效。

+### 模拟

+You can still think about **acquire-release ordering** in terms of our men with notepads in their cubicles, but you have to add more to the model.
+First, imagine that every store that’s done is part of some **batch** of updates, so when you call a man to tell him to write down a number, you also tell him which **batch** this update is part of: “Please write down 99, as part of batch 423.”
+For the **last store** in a batch, you tell this to the man too: “Please write down 147, which is the **last store** in batch 423.”
+The man in the cubicle will then duly(及时的) write down this information, along with who gave him the value.
+This models a **store-release operation**.
+The next time you tell someone to write down a value, you increase the batch number: “Please write down 41, as part of batch 424.”

+> NOTE:
+>
+> 一、batch
+>
+> 1、batch number是单调递增的
+>
+> 2、对于last store，需要特别地说明，这样下次的时候，会重新新建一个batch
+>
+> 3、放到同一个batch的目的是: 维护happens-before关系

+When you ask for a value, you now have a choice: you can either just ask for a value (which is a **relaxed load**), in which case the man just gives you the number, or you can ask for a value and information about whether it’s the last in a **batch** (which models a **load-acquire**).
+If you ask for the **batch information**, and the value wasn’t the **last** in a batch, the man will tell you something like, “The number is 987, which is just a ‘normal’ value,” whereas if it was the **last** in a batch, he’ll tell you something like “The number is 987, which is the **last** number in batch 956 from Anne.”
+Now, here’s where the **acquire-release** semantics kick in(开始生效): if you tell the man all the batches you know about when you ask for a value, he’ll look down his list for the last value from any of the batches you know about and either give you that number or one further down the list.

+How does this model **acquire-release semantics**?
+Let’s look at our example and see.
+First off, thread `a` is running `write_x_then_y` and says to the man in cubicle `x`, “Please write `true` as part of batch 1 from thread `a`,” which he duly(及时的) writes down.
+Thread `a` then says to the man in cubicle y, “Please write true as the last write of batch 1 from thread `a`,” which he duly(及时的) writes down.
+In the meantime, thread `b` is running `read_y_then_x`.
+Thread `b` keeps asking the man in box `y` for a value with batch information until he says “true.”
+He may have to ask many times, but eventually the man will say “true.”
+The man in box `y` doesn’t just say “true” though; he also says, “This is the last write in batch 1 from thread a.”

+> NOTE:
+>
+> 一、thread a 对 `x`、`y` 的store都放在同一batch中

+Now, thread b goes on to ask the man in box x for a value, but this time he says, “Please can I have a value, and by the way I know about batch 1 from thread a.”
+So now, the man from cubicle x has to look down his list for the last mention of batch 1 from thread a.
+The only mention he has is the value true, which is also the last value on his list, so he must read out that value; otherwise, he’s breaking the rules of the game.

+### 承上启下

+If you look at the definition of **inter-thread happens-before** back in section 5.3.2, one of the important properties is that it’s transitive: if A inter-thread happens-before B and B inter-thread happens-before C, then A inter-thread happens-before C. This means that **acquire release ordering** can be used to synchronize data across several threads, even when the “intermediate” threads haven’t actually touched the data.

+## TRANSITIVE SYNCHRONIZATION WITH ACQUIRE-RELEASE ORDERING

+In order to think about transitive ordering, you need at least three threads.
+The first thread modifies some shared variables and does a store-release to one of them.
+A second thread then reads the variable subject to the store-release with a load-acquire and performs a store-release on a second shared variable.
+Finally, a third thread does a load-acquire on that second shared variable.
+Provided that the load-acquire operations see the values written by the store-release operations to ensure the synchronizes-with relationships, this third thread can read the values of the other variables stored by the first thread, even if the intermediate thread didn’t touch any of them.
+This scenario is shown in the next listing.

 ### Listing 5.9 Transitive synchronization using acquire and release ordering